-Staff Analysis: The rates recommended by staff are designed to allow the Utility the opportunity to generate additional revenues of \$654,085 for wastewater service for phase one and \$307,070 for phase two.
-As shown on Schedules 2 and 3, staff is recommending a change in the Utility's reuse rate structure and rates.
+The rates we approve in this proceeding are designed to allow Alafaya the opportunity to generate additional revenues of \$654,085 for wastewater service for phase one and \$307,070 for phase two.
+As shown on Schedules 2 and 3, we have approved a change in the utility's reuse rate structure and rates.

-Many of the customer complaints concerned the lack of reuse water and reuse water pressure.
+Many of the customer complaints raised at the May customer meeting concerned the lack of reuse water and reuse water pressure.
 Alafaya has explored ways to alleviate this problem.
-First, as discussed in Issue 1, Alafaya has installed a 1.5 million gallon ground storage tank to address reuse outage and pressure complaints.
-Second, Alafaya applied for a Consumptive Use Permit for augmentation wells to address the pressure and reuse complaints.
-The Utility later withdrew its application due to lack of St. Johns River Water Management District (SJRWMD) staff support.
-According to its data request response, the Utility stated that the SJRWMD staff indicated that groundwater withdrawals should not be permitted until all other alternative water sources were considered and confirmed to be unavailable.
-On May 18, 2009, the Utility met with the City of Oviedo (City) to discuss the City's renewed interest in making available a portion of its allocation of Iron Bridge reuse water.
-The Utility and the City agreed to continue discussions regarding the development of a bulk reuse agreement between the parties.
+First, as discussed above, Alafaya has installed a 1.5 million gallon ground storage tank to address reuse outage and pressure complaints.
+Second, Alafaya applied for a Consumptive Use

+Permit for augmentation wells to address the pressure and reuse complaints.
+The utility later withdrew its application due to lack of St. Johns River Water Management District (SJRWMD) staff support.
+According to its data request response, Alafaya stated that the SJRWMD staff indicated that groundwater withdrawals should not be permitted until all other alternative water sources were considered and confirmed to be unavailable.
+On May 18, 2009, Alafaya met with the City of Oviedo (City) to discuss the City's renewed interest in making available a portion of its allocation of Iron Bridge reuse water.
+The utility and the City agreed to continue discussions regarding the development of a bulk reuse agreement between the parties.

 Generally, reuse rates cannot be determined in the same fashion as other water and wastewater rates set by this Commission.
 Reuse rates based on rate base and revenue requirement would typically be so high that it would be impractical to use reuse at all based on the revenue needed to supply the service.
 In setting reuse rates, the type of customer being served must be considered.
-Also, it is important to balance the disposal needs of the Utility with the consumption needs of the customer.

-In cases where a Utility has excess reuse capacity, rates typically should be set lower to encourage customers to use reuse at a level sufficient to meet the Utility's disposal need.
+Also, it is important to balance the disposal needs of the utility with the consumption needs of the customer.
+In cases where a utility has excess reuse capacity, rates typically should be set lower to encourage customers to use reuse at a level sufficient to meet the utility's disposal need.
 In cases where a utility's reuse capacity is unable to meet demand, rates should be set higher or the rate structure should be changed to promote conservation.
 In this case, Alafaya is able to meet its disposal needs.
 In fact, Alafaya's reuse capacity is unable to meet demand.

 Presently, the City does not have the infrastructure in place to provide reuse service to Alafaya's customers.
 As such, the only alternative irrigation source now available to Alafaya's customers is the City's potable water service.
 As shown on Schedule 1, Alafaya's residential reuse base facility charge is \$3.70 with a gallonage charge of \$0.39 per 1,000 gallons for residential and \$0.64 for general service.
-Staff recommends adopting a rate structure for reuse similar to the City's five-tier potable water rate structure with rates at 55 percent of the City's water gallonage rates and 50 percent of the monthly base charge for residential.
-Staff also recommends an increase of 40 percent for the Utility's existing reuse general service gallonage charge.
+We find it appropriate to adopt a rate structure for reuse similar to the City's five-tier potable water rate structure with rates at 55 percent of the City's water gallonage rates and 50 percent of the monthly base charge for residential.
+We also approve an increase of 40 percent for the utility's existing reuse general service gallonage charge.
 As shown on Schedule 2, the recommended changes result in the following rates and rate structure for phase one residential wastewater and reuse rates: